influxdata/docs-v2/content/enterprise_influxdb/v1.9/install-and-deploy/installation/meta_node_installation.md

 A healthy cluster requires that every meta node can communicate with every other meta node.

-### Step 2: Set up, configure, and start the meta services
+### Set up, configure, and start the meta services

 Perform the following steps on each meta server.